sourcegraph/handbook/content/ops/legal/Contract Review and Signature Authority Policy.md

 - Sourcegraph Form - Standard Terms (no redlines)

   - Review: None
-  - Approve:
-    - VP Budget Owner; and
-    - Finance for:
-      - Any purchases outside of the team budget
-      - Any contracts requiring Finance approval per [Paying Bills](https://about.sourcegraph.com/handbook/ops/finance/payables)
+  - Approve: (a) VP Budget Owner and (b) Finance for any purchases outside of the team budget and contracts requiring Finance approval per [Paying Bills](https://about.sourcegraph.com/handbook/ops/finance/payables)
   - Sign: VP Budget Owner

 - Sourcegraph Form - Non-standard Terms (redlined)

-  - Review:
-    - Finance for changes to fees, termination, or tax terms
-    - Legal for any other changes
+  - Review: (a) Finance for changes to fees, termination, or tax terms and (b) Legal for any other changes
-  - Approve:
-    - VP Budget Owner; and
-    - Finance for:
-      - Any purchases outside of the team budget
-      - Any contracts requiring Finance approval per [Paying Bills](https://about.sourcegraph.com/handbook/ops/finance/payables)
+  - Approve: (a) VP Budget Owner and (b) Finance for any purchases outside of the team budget and any contracts requiring Finance approval per [Paying Bills](https://about.sourcegraph.com/handbook/ops/finance/payables)
   - Sign: VP Budget Owner

 - Vendor Form (including online click-through agreements)
-  - Review:
-    - Legal
-    - Finance for payment terms such as fees, termination, and tax terms
+  - Review: (a) Legal and (b) Finance for payment terms such as fees, termination, and tax terms
-  - Approve:
-    - VP Budget Owner; and
-    - Finance for:
-      - Any purchases outside of the team budget
-      - Any contracts requiring Finance approval per [Paying Bills](https://about.sourcegraph.com/handbook/ops/finance/payables)
+  - Approve: (a) VP Budget Owner and (b) Finance for any purchases outside of the team budget and any contracts requiring Finance approval per [Paying Bills](https://about.sourcegraph.com/handbook/ops/finance/payables)
   - Sign: VP Budget Owner

 Templates: